CredentialEngine/pathways/Overview.md

 #### 4.1 Agent

 The Pathway's model does not define any properties for the `Agent` class and assumes that appropriate agents defined within relevant contexts will be referenced from the `Pathway` entity as `ownerBy` the `Pathway`.
-For example, an instance of the CTDL `CredentialOrganization` class could use an `ctdl:owns` property to reference one of its pathways.
+For example, an instance of the CTDL `CredentialOrganization` class could use a `ctdl:owns` property to reference one of its pathways.
 In like fashion, that `Pathway` instance could reference its owner via `ctdl:ownedBy`--as illustrated in the JSON-LD code snippet in the following section.

 #### 4.2 Pathway